jdrestre/holbertonschool-higher_level_programming/0x11-python-network_1/README.md

 ## General

-- How to fetch internet resources with the Python package urllib
+- How to fetch internet resources with the Python package `urllib`
-- How to decode urllib body response
+- How to decode `urllib` body response
-- How to use the Python package requests #requestsiswaysimplerthanurllib
+- How to use the Python package `requests` #requestsiswaysimplerthanurllib
-- How to make ```diff - HTTP``` GET request
+- How to make HTTP `GET` request
-- How to make HTTP POST/PUT/etc. request
+- How to make HTTP `POST`/`PUT`/etc. request
 - How to fetch JSON resources
 - How to manipulate data from an external service